Objective trajectories in hybrid classical-quantum dynamics: Quantum harmonic oscillator in a classical potential

 In the following, we focus on the case in which $B(q) = q B$, where $B$ is a constant, and for simplicity we set the coupling constant $\omega_0 = - \omega_1 = 1 \, \mathrm{s}^{-1}$.
 Notice that, for this choice of constants, the interaction Hamiltonian reduces to $H_I(q,p) = q B \, \Id$, and the commutator in Eq.~\eqref{eq:general_SG_dynamics} drops out.
 We will discuss more general models, including two coupled oscillators in Sec.~\ref{sec:con}.

 The resulting CQ master equation, where we additionally account for the free-particle classical Hamiltonian $H_C = \frac{p^2}{2 m}$, is given by

-where $\tau$ is the rate of jump in both the classical and quantum degrees of freedom, and the constants $\gamma_\uparrow$, $\gamma_\downarrow$ determine the rate of damping of the quantum oscillator compared with the rate of pumping.
-For simplicity we henceforth take $\gamma_\uparrow=\gamma_\downarrow=1$ although from a physical point of view, one might want to have the damping term be larger, to drive the quantum oscillator to its ground state\footnote{In a field theory, taking the damping term to be larger than the anti-damping term, can result in the theory violating causality\cite{poulinKITP}.}
+where $\tau$ is the rate of jump in both the classical and quantum degrees of freedom.
+The constants $\gamma_\uparrow$, $\gamma_\downarrow$ determine the rate of damping ($\gamma_\downarrow$) of the quantum oscillator compared with the rate of pumping ($\gamma_\uparrow$).
+For simplicity we henceforth take $\gamma_\uparrow=\gamma_\downarrow=1$ although from a physical point of view, one might want to have the damping term be larger, to drive the quantum oscillator to its ground state.
+In a field theory, taking the damping term to be larger than the anti-damping term, can result in the theory violating causality\cite{poulinKITP}, a state of affairs which the authors of \cite{poulinKITP} tune down by allowing some degree of energy non-conservation.

 In this model, when the energy of the particle is increased with the raising operator $a^{\dagger}$, its momentum is lowered, and vice versa, when the energy is lowered with the annihilation operator $a$, its momentum is increased.
 It is worth noting that the momentum is here one dimensional; thus, increasing the momentum does not necessarily mean increasing also its absolute value, and therefore, for the free-particle Hamiltonian $H_C$, we cannot conserve the energy in this model.
 An example of the dynamics generated by this master equation is shown in Fig.~\ref{fig:ps_evo_HO}.